bet4a/d3wiki/Transitions.md

 ## Timers

+D3 internally maintains an efficient timer queue so that thousands of timers can be processed concurrently with minimal overhead; in addition, this timer queue guarantees consistent timing of animations when concurrent or staged transitions are scheduled.
+If your browser supports it, the timer queue will use [[requestAnimationFrame|http://paulirish.com/2011/requestanimationframe-for-smart-animating/]] for fluid and efficient animation.
+The timer queue is also smart about using setTimeout when there is a long delay before the next scheduled event.

 <a name="d3_timer" href="#d3_timer">#</a> d3.<b>timer</b>(<i>function</i>)

 Start a custom animation timer, invoking the specified *function* repeatedly until it returns true.
-If your browser supports it, this uses [[requestAnimationFrame|http://paulirish.com/2011/requestanimationframe-for-smart-animating/]] for fluid and efficient animation.
-D3 internally maintains an efficient timer queue so that thousands of timers can be processed concurrently with minimal overhead; in addition, this timer queue guarantees consistent timing when concurrent or staged transitions are scheduled.
+There is no way to cancel the timer after it starts, so make sure your timer function returns true when done!

 <a name="d3_timer_flush" href="#d3_timer_flush">#</a> d3.timer.<b>flush</b>()